sleepyOwl14/proximax-bc-docs/docs/rest-api/status-errors.md

 Failure_Aggregate_Redundant_Cosignatures |	Validation failed because there are redundant cosignatures.
 Failure_Aggregate_Ineligible_Cosigners |	Validation failed because at least one cosigner is ineligible.
 Failure_Aggregate_Missing_Cosigners |	Validation failed because at least one required cosigner is missing.
 The tranaction was announced as complete but had missing cosignatures.
 Failure_LockHash_Invalid_Mosaic_Id |	Validation failed because the lock does not allow the specified mosaic.
-The only mosaic allowed is `xem`.
+The only mosaic allowed is `xpx`.
 Failure_LockHash_Invalid_Mosaic_Amount |	Validation failed because the lock does not allow the specified amount.
 The minimum amount is `10`.
 Failure_LockHash_Hash_Exists |	Validation failed because the hash is already present in cache.
 Failure_LockHash_Hash_Does_Not_Exist |	Validation failed because the hash is not present in cache.
 Remember to lock before announcing aggregate bonded transactions.